martinr9315/wishlist-project/README.md

 3. Install all the dependencies in the project folder (/src) using:
 **npm install**

-4. In all files that call SQL (look through all javascript files and go to the createConnection method), change the root password to your password
+4. In all files that access mySQL database (sql-init.js, index.js, friend-list.js, my-list.js, view-friend.js), change the root password to your password

 5. Initialize the SQL database:
 **node sql-init.js**